Back to Gift Store >

 Afghans have suffered more than 40 years of conflict, natural disasters, chronic poverty, food insecurity, COVID-19 pandemic and most recently a changeover in government authorities.
 The events leading up to the Taliban’s takeover of Kabul in August 2021 intensified instability and violence in Afghanistan – causing even more human suffering and displacement.

-Today, more than 6 million Afghans have been driven out of their homes or their country by conflict, violence and poverty.
+Today, more than 8 million Afghans have been driven out of their homes or their country by conflict, violence and poverty.
+At least 3.2 million Afghans are displaced within their own country.
 As the humanitarian crisis continues, the resilience of Afghans and their host communities is being stretched to the limit.

 Where are Afghan refugees fleeing to?